darkxeno/devops-assignment/README.md

     Other options could exists depending on the source of the traffic that needs to connect to the RPC port.

     Where are the keys of the Corda node stored, and how are they managed?

-    They are currentlt stored on /corda/.secrets file and ignored on .gitignore, the next step should be to configure the required Azure infra to use SOPS and encrypt that file using a key vault key.
-Once encrypted the file can be added to the git repository safely. https://github.com/mozilla/sops#encrypting-using-azure-key-vault
+    Secrets are encrypted using [SOPS](https://github.com/mozilla/sops#encrypting-using-age) (with [age](https://github.com/FiloSottile/age) encryption).
+They are stored on the /corda/.secrets.enc
+    For simplicity a descripted version has been provided under /corda/.secrets

+    To enable encryption / decryption store the provided .sops.yaml under your user home directory (~/.sops.yaml)

+    The command for are under the /corda subfolder: encryptSecrets.sh and decryptSecrets.sh

+    The prefered way to use it should using Azure keyvault keys to simplify usage and sharing of the keys: https://github.com/mozilla/sops#encrypting-using-azure-key-vault